kvn-31/twn_devops-bootcamp/notes/11_kubernetes_on_aws.md

 ### EKS with EC2 instances
 - self-managed
 - -> need to manage infrastructure for worker nodes
+- can have multiple pods on once virtual machine/instance

 ### EKS with NodeGroup
 - semi managed